Honhima/Unity3D-Direct-free-kick-in-football/README.md

 # Unity3D-Direct-free-kick-in-football
 English:
-A football direct free kick demo based on Mathematical Modeling,you can use mouse/keyboard to adjust the game perspective/shooting angle
+A football direct free kick demo based on Mathematical Modeling,you can use mouse/keyboard to adjust the game perspective/shooting angle.
 The Mathematical Modeling takes the air resistance into consideration,and mainly based on the Magnus Effect.
 Use the LineRenderer to create a sight for football shooting,and you can adjust the flying curve by moving your mouse.